 I also want to be clear that the intent is not to bash Caitlyn Jenner or for that matter Laverne Cox and Janet Mock, because I am not interested in bashing any woman, black person and or trans person, but I am however attempting to drive home a reality.
 Caitlyn’s experiences and day to day is far removed from the life of the average transgender person.
 And that should be noted and we should continue to remind cis people of that without tearing her down.

 Capitalism and maintaining her economic class seems to be what’s important her.
+The things she does and the her failure to truly take a political stance is to reenforce her position and security is a white supremacist capitalist world.
 In my opinion she has proven she will sell out in order to stay who she is, that’s the tough reality.
 This is where the name Lacoon derived from, the coonish, foolish and harmful behavior that perpetuates transmisognoir; the intersections of transphobia, sexism, and racism.
 She’s a transwoman whose behavior is by default oppressive to other transwomen.